FOOD SECURITY COALITION

 Presentation

-FOOD NEEDS ASSESSMENT
+FOOD SECURITY ASSESSMENT

 The purpose is to refine the purpose, scope, and structure of the Lane Food Security Council.
 Grant Simonton, AmeriCorps RARE member, will conduct the assessment.

-Food Assessment Overview
+Lane County Food Security Assessment

 Nov 2024 - Feb 2025 — Conduct interviews and focus groups, review reports and publish e-survey (COMPELTE)